mtumilowicz/java12-nio-non-blocking-selector-server-workshop/README.md

   A subset of the registered key set, this set contains keys whose cancel( ) methods have been called (the key has been invalidated), but they have not been deregistered.
 This set is private to the selector object and cannot be accessed directly.
-* Essentially, selectors are a wrapper for a native call to select( ), poll( ), or a similar operating system-specific system call
 * following three steps are performed:
   1. The cancelled key set is checked.
 If it's nonempty, each key in the cancelled set is removed from the other two sets, and the channel associated with the cancelled key is